protocol/web3-dev-team/proposals/06-poc-projects-with-tutorials.md

 It's hard for developers to start using web3 tech and contextualizing IPFS, libp2p and Filecoin in their own needs can go a long way to make them feel at home.
 Building a hello world cli chat app is a good fun exercise, but it's not the end game.

 For more complex use cases, it might not be easy to understand if our stack can really pull it off.
-We need to put it to the test, show everyone how we did it and how they can do it to.
+We need to put it to the test, show everyone how we did it and how they can do it too.

 Developing POC Projects along with tutorials can provide just that: proof that our stack works and how devs can go ahead and use it for their specific use cases.
 An example of this is [Share IPFS](https://share.ipfs.io).